 When fisheries management creates the incentive to “race for fish”, a fishing season can be reduced to only a few days and involve around-the-clock fishing in life-threatening weather conditions.
 Catch shares management, or the individual allocation of tradeable fishing quota, can improve safety by reducing economic incentives to fish as rapidly as possible.
 This presentation will discuss the modeling framework and established research that will serve as the basis for a series of case studies and a meta-analysis.
 The framework relies on identifying behavior that is “risky”, and modeling the effects that the policy has on risk-taking.
 In this case, we use the propensity to fish in poor weather conditions as a proxy for risk.
 One published case study shows that catch shares reduced fishing in poor weather by 79%.

-2A.3 Case studies on the transition to catch shares management in three fisheries – Tess Petesch, NOAA Fisheries
+2A.3 Impacts of catch shares on risk-taking in four U.S. commercial fisheries – Tess Petesch, NOAA Fisheries (Presentation slides).

 This presentation will describe the impact of transitions from derby fisheries to catch share management on risk-taking among commercial fishermen in three fisheries.
 One of the many results of catch share management has been a significant decrease in the speed and intensity of fishing and a lengthening of the fishing season.
 This is expected to increase safety in fisheries.
 We find supporting evidence in the Gulf of Mexico red snapper (2007) and grouper-tilefish (2010) fisheries, as well as the Northeast Atlantic sea scallop fishery (2010), although there are many management details fishery characteristics that influence the outcomes.